The Pico Anticline, Santa Susana Mountains, Los Angeles County, California

 North-south cross section from Lyon Canyon to Oat Mountain.
 The formations are (from newer to older) Tsr-Saugus Formation, Tp-Pico Formation, Ttos,Ttoc-Towsley Formation, Tsq-Sisquoc Formation (called Modelo by almost everyone except Dibblee), Tm-Modelo Formation.
 From the Oat Mountain (DF-36) geologic map by Dibblee.

-The Pico Anticline dominates the other canyons.
+The Pico Anticline is the dominant geologic structure of the Newhall Oil District and runs east from Pico Canyon to East Canyon.
 It lies in the southern margin of the Ventura basin.
-The basin received sediments from the Eocene to the present accumuating about 44,000 feet of sediments.
+The Ventura basin received sediments from the Eocene to the present, accumuating about 44,000 feet of sediments.

 The structure, and how it affects the oil, was recognized early on.
 From "Resources of the Pacific Slope" by J. Ross Browne (San Francisco, I.H.
 Bancroft and Company, 1869, pp. 262-263):